mdxtoc/qtpi/docs/QKD_results.md

 &emsp;&emsp;*k* = *m*+5*w*

 secret code bits: *m* to encrypt *M* and send it to Bob, 5*w* to use for new hash keys. if *n* is the number of qbits she sends, then she can expect that about *n*/2 code bits will be agreed with Bob, who will then take a proportion of those -- in our simulation a quarter or *n*/8 -- for check bits.
 So *n*/2 - *n*/8 = 3*n*/8 has to be at least *k*.
-(Actually she would probably have a minimum number *c* of checkbits in mind, to ensure that the quantum-interference check is reliable, so that puts a lower bound on *n*/8 and therefore *k*, but the algebra which follows is still the same.)
+(Actually she would probably have a minimum number *c* of checkbits in mind, to ensure that the quantum-interference check is reliable, so that puts a lower bound on *n*/8, but we can deal with that by putting a lower bound on *n* after we've calculated it.)

-But she must also allow for statistical variation.
+She must also allow for statistical variation: sometimes she and Bob will agree less, sometimes more, code bits.
 She knows that the standard deviation &sigma; of the number of successes when choosing with probability *p* from a sequence length *n* is &radic;<span style="text-decoration:overline;">&nbsp;*np*(1-*p*)&nbsp;</span>.
 She wants the probability of choosing too few bits to be very small, so she must over-estimate.
 If she wants to be *s* &sigma;s away from trouble, well into the tail of the normal distribution, she can write some equations.

-First, Bob may choose more than *n*/8 bits: he chooses a bit with probability 1/4, so the worst-case pickthat she has to allow for is
+First, Bob may choose more than *n*/8 bits: he chooses a bit with probability 1/4 from a sequence length *n*/2, so the worst-case pick that she has to allow for is

 &emsp;&emsp;*b* = *n*/8 + *s*&radic;<span style="text-decoration:overline;">&nbsp;*n*/2(1/4)(3/4)&nbsp;</span>